 As an example, consider the scenario with 3 processors which, starting from isolation, are permitted to proceed synchronously until each has completed t/2 tasks; at this point an adversary chooses a pair of processors to merge into a group.
-It is easy to show that if T_1, T_2 , and T_3 are subsets of [t] of size t/2, then there is a pair (T_i, T_j) (where $i \neq j$) so that $|T_i \cap T_j| \geq t/6$: in particular, for any scheduling algorithm, there is a pair of processors which, if merged at this point, will have t/6 duplicated tasks; this pair alone must then expend t + t/6 work to complete all t tasks.
+It is easy to show that if A_1 , A_2 , and A_3 are subsets of [t] of size t/2, then there is a pair (A_i, A_j) (where $i \neq j$) so that $|A_i \cap A_j| \ge t/6$: in particular, for any scheduling algorithm, there is a pair of processors which, if merged at this point, will have t/6 duplicated tasks; this pair alone must then expend t + t/6 work to complete all t tasks.
 The optimal off-line algorithm that schedules tasks with full knowledge of future merges, of course, accrues only t work for the merged pair, as it can arrange for zero overlap.
 Furthermore, if the adversary partitions the two merged processors immediately after the merge (after allowing the processors to exchanged information about task executions), then the work performed by the merged and then partitioned pair is t + t/3; the work performed by the optimal algorithm remains unchanged, since it terminates at the merge.

 Contributions.
-We study upper and lower bounds on the competitiveness of scheduling algorithms for the task-performing problem in partitionable networks.
-We analyze the natural randomized algorithm for p processors and t tasks, called RANDOM SELECT (RS), in which each processor (or group) determines the next task to complete by randomly selecting the task from the subset of tasks this group does not know to be completed.
+We analyze the natural randomized algorithm Random Select (RS) where each processor (or group) determines the next task to complete by randomly selecting the task from the set of tasks this group does not know to be completed.
 We compare the expected work of this algorithm to the work of an optimal off-line algorithm, which may schedule tasks with full knowledge of future partitions.

 In order to precisely state the results of the paper, we pause to introduce some notation.
-In the literature, groups of processors are given structured names, such that a group G is a pair $\langle G.id, G.set \rangle$, where G.id is the unique identifier of G and G.set is the set of processor identifiers in [p] that determine the members of the group.
-To reduce notational clutter, given a group named G, we use G to stand for G.set in this paper (e.g., if two, possibly distinct, groups G and G' have identical membership, we express this by G = G').
+In the literature, groups of processors are given structured names, such that a group G is a pair $\langle G.id, G.set \rangle$, where G.id is the unique identifier of G and G.set is the set of processor identifiers that constitute the membership of the group.
+To reduce notation clutter, given a group named G, we use G to stand for G.set in this paper (e.g., if two, possibly distinct, groups G and G' have identical membership, we express this by G = G').

-As discussed previously, an adversary determines a computation pattern C in a natural way; this is a directed acyclic graph (DAG), each vertex corresponding to a group of processors that exists during some point of the computation; a directed edge is placed from group G to group G' if $G \cap G' \neq \emptyset$ and G' was formed by a reconfiguration involving processors in G (this is discussed and formally defined in section 2).
+As discussed previously, an adversary determines a computation pattern C in a natural way; this is a directed acyclic graph, each vertex corresponding to a group of processors that exists during some point of the computation; a directed edge is placed between group G and group G' if $G' \cap G \neq \emptyset$ and G' was formed by a reconfiguration involving processors in G (this is discussed in more detail in the next section).
 We say that two groups G and G' are independent if there is no directed path connecting one to the other.
-For such a pattern C, the computation width of C, denoted $\mathbf{cw}(C)$, is the maximum number of independent groups reachable (along directed paths) in this DAG from any vertex.
+For such a pattern G, the computation width of G, denoted $\mathbf{cw}(G)$, is the maximum number of independent groups reachable (along directed paths) in this DAG from any vertex.
 We show the following:

 - (Upper bound.)
-For any computation pattern C, the randomized algorithm RS discussed above is $(1 + \mathbf{cw}(C)/e)$ -work competitive. - (Lower bound.)
-For any scheduling algorithm A(p,t), any $\epsilon > 0$, and any nonzero $k \in \mathbb{N}$, there exist p, t, and a computation pattern C so that $\mathbf{cw}(C) = k$ and the work performed by algorithm A(p, t) is at least $(1 + k/e - \epsilon)$ times that of the off-line algorithm.
+For any computation pattern C, the randomized algorithm RS discussed above is (1 + cw(C)/e)-work competitive. - (Lower bound.)
+For any scheduling algorithm A(p,t), any $\epsilon > 0$, and any nonzero $k \in \mathbb{N}$, there exists p, t, and a computation pattern C so that $\mathbf{cw}(C) = k$ and the work performed by algorithm A(p,t) is at least

-In particular, RS achieves the optimal competitive ratio over the set of all computation patterns with a given computation width.
+$(1+k/e-\epsilon)$ times that of the off-line algorithm.
+Specifically, RS achieves the optimal competitive ratio over the set of all computation patterns with a given computation width.